evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

 featured: true
 ---

-The first time I encountered Git, I immediately fell in love with it.
-Before I started learning programming, I never imagined that files could be managed in such a systematic way, clearly showing the differences between versions and who wrote what.
+The first time I encountered Git, I immediately loved it.
+Before learning programming, I never imagined that files could be managed in such a systematic way, clearly showing the differences between versions and who wrote what.
 If you regret making changes, you can easily revert to previous versions.

 With Git, version control and collaboration become much easier and clearer.
-I even think all non-engineers should learn to use version control systems like this for file management.
+I even think all non-engineers should learn to use such a version control system for file management.

-So in this article, I want to organize my current Git usage habits (workflow).
+This article aims to organize my current Git habits (workflows).

-Although there are still many Git features I don't know how to use, I can share my typical usage patterns as a personal implementation cheat sheet, helping beginners to quickly get started!
+Although there are still many Git functionalities I don't know how to use, I can share my typical usage patterns as a personal implementation cheat sheet, helping beginners quickly get started!

 The content is mainly divided into two parts: **[Basic Workflow](#basic-workflow)** and **[Collaboration](#collaboration)**, with some additional explanations at the end.